 Caution with cats *Due to their unique grooming habits, in rare cases we’ve found that some cats are sensitive to the stronger cedar scent of Tickshield.
-Because of this, we recommend using Cedarcide Original instead of Tickshield when applying a solution directly to your cat.
+Because of this, we recommend consider using Cedarcide Original and never use Tickshield when applying a solution directly to your cat.

 How Are Ticksheild and Cedarcide Different?